Jordan algebras admitting derivations with invertible values: Simple Jordan algebras admitting derivations with invertible values

-In the other case, $\sqrt{-\frac{f(x,x)}{f(y,y)}} \in F.$ Now, $d$ is a derivation with invertible values. $\Box$ \begin{corollary} Every simple Jordan algebra of symmetric bilinear vector form over perfect (or algebraically closed) field does not have a derivation with invertible values. \end{corollary}
+Hence $d$ is a derivation with invertible values of $J$. $\Box$ \begin{corollary} Every simple Jordan algebra of symmetric bilinear vector form over perfect (or algebraically closed) field does not have a derivation with invertible values. \end{corollary}

+\begin{Lem} Let $J = J(V,f)$ be an algebra of a symmetric nondegenerate bilinear form on a finite-dimensional vector space $V$.
+Then a subspace $U \subseteq V$ is an image of a derivation with invertible values if and only if dim$U$ is even and $f(x,x) \neq 0$ for any $x \in U.$ \end{Lem} \textbf{Proof.} In the lemma \ref{form_der_char} we noticed that a derivation of $J$ is a skew-symmetric mapping on $V$ with respect to $f.$ Therefore, its image must be even-dimensional.
+Moreover, from (\ref{f2}) it follows that $f(x,x) \neq 0$ for all $x \in U.$